dozoisch/react-google-recaptcha/README.md

 #### Global properties used by reCaptcha

-__lang__: *DEPRECATED* By default google reCaptcha infers the user's interface language.
-In order to overwrite the language and update the translation for the reCaptcha widget, you can create a global variable configuring the desired language via `lang`.

-*Instead use props.hl* reCaptcha now supports an hl property to be passed at render.
-The global lang parameter is no longer need and will be removed.

 __useRecaptchaNet__: If google.com is blocked, you can set `useRecaptchaNet` to `true` so that the component uses recaptcha.net instead.

-__removeOnUnmount__: *REMOVED* This was only useful for the lang changes.
-Lang is now changed through

 Example global properties:
 ```js